Maigh Rein

-The barony of Mohill (Maothail, historically Conmhaícne Maigh Réin) is an ancient barony in County Leitrim, Republic of Ireland.
+The barony of Mohill (Maothail, historically Conmhaícne Maigh Réin) is an ancient barony in County Leitrim, Ireland.

 Etymology

 Mohill barony shares its name with Mohill (Maothail, "soft or spongy ground") village.
 Historically a variety of corrupted names were used- Maethail, Maothail, Maothail-Manchan, Maethail-Manachain, Moithla, Moethla, Maethla, Maothail, and Mathail, Nouella.

 Location

 Mohill is found in south County Leitrim, on the Cloone River, containing Lough Rynn and bordering Lough Boderg.
 It is bordered to the northeast by Carrigallen; to the northwest by Leitrim (both the preceding baronies are also in County Leitrim); to the southeast by Longford, County Longford; and to the southwest by Ballintober North, County Roscommon.

 History

 This place was historically named Conmhaícne Maigh Réin.
 After the 9th century the Reynolds (MacRannall or Muintir Eolais) were chiefs of this territory.

 Plague

 Back in the 6th century, the Justinian plague of Mohill devastated the population of Mohill barony and parish.